tmo1/sms-ie/README.md

 SMS Import / Export is available from [Github](https://github.com/tmo1/sms-ie).
 The repository can be cloned and built locally, from the command line (e.g., by issuing `gradlew assembleDebug` in the root directory of the project) or within Android Studio.
 Releases, which include pre-built APK packages, can be downloaded from the [Releases page](https://github.com/tmo1/sms-ie/releases), and are also available at [F-Droid](https://f-droid.org/packages/com.github.tmo1.sms_ie/).
 Automatically built (debug) packages of the latest code pushed to the repository are generally available [here](https://github.com/tmo1/sms-ie/actions/workflows/build.yml) (click on the latest workflow run, then click on `com.github.tmo1.sms_ie` in the `Artifacts` section).

+## Compatibility

+Current versions of SMS Import / Export should run on any Android (phone-like) device running KitKat / 4.4 (API level 19) or later, although importing messages is only possible on devices running Marshmallow / 6.0 (API level 23) or later.

+The app is tested primarily on stock Android and [LineageOS](https://lineageos.org/), but should generally run on other versions of Android as well.

 ## Usage

  - Import or export messages, call log, or contacts: Click the respective button, then select an import or export source or destination.